DavidRuhe/DavidRuhe.github.io/_posts/2023-01-06-hypercomplex-nns.md

 ---
 layout: post
 author: David Ruhe
-title: "Complex to Clifford: An Introduction To Complex and Quaternion Neural Networks"
+title: "Complex to Clifford: An Introduction to Complex and Quaternion Neural Networks"
 comments: true
-hidden: true
+hidden: false
 date:   2023-06-01 00:00:00 +0200
 excerpt: This is a first post discussing a recent series of papers that build up to Clifford group equivariant models.
 In this series, we start with complex and quaternion neural networks, which can be generalized from a Clifford algebra perspective.
 Then we further include the Clifford algebra's geometric applications (which is why they are also known as geometric algebras).
 We then show how to incorporate a Clifford group equivariance constraint in such neural networks.